Do you have a young family but you’re struggling to find suitable kids’ activities? Well, take a look at how the Hoop app could help you.

 As a father of three, one of my frustrations in life is finding things for the kids to do.
 I can’t remember the last time I bought a local newspaper, so I mainly rely on word-of-mouth or trawling through Facebook.
 And then there’s nothing worse than hearing about an event after it’s finished and thinking that the kids would have loved it.
-This is where the Hoop app comes to the rescue.
+I also know plenty of zoos and other outside attractions, but during the winter, I struggle to find indoor activities for kids.

 The Hoop app has been introduced to take the hassle out of planning things to do with your children.
 Once you’ve downloaded the app, you enter your postcode, the age of your children and then you’re ready to go.